febiosoftware/NeoHookeanPlugin/README.md

 On Windows, and macOS CMake is run using the CMake graphical user interface (GUI).
 The CMake GUI is also available on Linux, but is generally installed separately, and so the command line interface (CLI) version, _ccmake_ is generally used (see below).

 To start the configuration process, enter the path to the root directory of the plugin repository that you've downloaded onto your machine into the box labeled _Where is the source code:_.
-To insure that you are doing an out-of-source build, enter the path to the _build_ directory of your FEBio Studio repository in the box labeled _Where to build the binaries:_.
+To insure that you are doing an out-of-source build, enter the path to the _build_ directory of your plugin repository in the box labeled _Where to build the binaries:_.
 You may also locate these directories using a file browser by clicking on the _Browse_ buttons to the right of these fields.

 #### ccmake